 As a result of these transactions, the Company acquired the following television stations: KOLN-TV ("KOLN"), the CBS affiliate serving the Lincoln-Hastings-Kearney, Nebraska market; its satellite station KGIN-TV ("KGIN"), the CBS affiliate serving Grand Island, Nebraska; and WEAU, an NBC affiliate serving the La Crosse-Eau Claire, Wisconsin market.
 These transactions also satisfied the FCC's requirement for the Company to divest itself of WALB.
-The transactions described above are referred to as the "Busse-WALB Transactions."
+These transactions are referred to as the "Busse-WALB Transactions."